 This system is designed for long items such as lumber or pipe.
 It utilizes horizontally extended arms that are attached to center towers.
 Cantilever racks allow great and unobstructed access to long-dimensional material.

 Forklifts can drive into the racks to retrieve the stored material.
 Drive-in pallet racks are used when implementing the first in/last out (FILO) method.
 More simply put, the last pallet stored has to be the first pallet to be removed.

-This system is made for high volume order picking operations.
-This system uses rollers on a slight decline to move the product forward where it can be picked.
+This system is made for high-volume order-picking operations.
+This system uses rollers on a slight decline to move the product forward where it is picked.
 It uses pallet racks that are loaded from the rear and picked from the front.
 This setup makes it possible to use a first-in/first-out inventory control method.

 In this system, the pallets are placed on trays that move forward and backward along rails.
-Pallets are placed in a line and when removed the next in line will slide in the place where the removed pallet just was.
-The rails are on an incline so gravity will move the pallet towards the front of the rack.
+Pallets are placed in a line, and when removed the next in line will slide into the place where the removed pallet just was.
+The rails are on an incline, so gravity will move the pallet toward the front of the rack.
 This system works great when space is limited and you require a medium to high storage density.
-A simple way to visualize this process is to think of a refrigerator of soft-drinks at a convenient store.
+A simple way to visualize this process is to think of a refrigerator of soft drinks at a convenience store.
 After you pull out your bottle or can, the next one in line will slide down to replace the one you took.